Taking Pictures of Things You Like

-It is always preferable to take pictures of things a person enjoys looking at.
+It is always preferable to take pictures of things you enjoy looking at.
 Often my pictures are used as reference photographs for my sketches and other art projects, so I am compelled to photograph things I actually enjoy.
 I would not take pictures of things I do not like, such as snakes.
 I have photographed a couple of snakes in nature, but it creeps me out to look at the photos of these.
 Not every image is destined to end up in a museum, even though it would be nice to have a few there.
-What is most important is the capture an image that is truly exhilarating.
+What is most important is the capture an image that is truly exhilarating to the photographer, whether you be a blogger hobbyist like me or a professional.
 This often happens when we are not looking for the perfect capture.
 So there is not need to focus on photographing what everyone else thinks would make a popular photograph, and to simply focus on taking pictures you will enjoy looking at.
 The photographs on this hub are of things that have personal meaning to me, and I feel like my subjects always shine through.

 The patty pan squash and the acorn squash in the pictures above come from an organic garden, and these are beautiful to photograph.
 Also, I must say that patty pan squash tastes delicious when used in stir fry, or lightly sauteed with herbs and tomatoes.